Quantale Modules, with Applications to Logic and Image Processing: Projective and injective -modules

 \section{Projective and injective $\Q$-modules}

 In the present section we study projective and injective objects in the categories of quantale modules.
 A characterization of projective cyclic modules is proposed, together with a result (Theorem~\ref{projlem3}) that allows the identification of a large class of projective modules and, by duality, of a class of injective objects.
-Moreover, as we mentioned several times, such cyclic projective modules are of great importance in the applications to deductive systems.

-\begin{proposition} Let $\QQ \in \Q$.
+Moreover, as we mentioned several times, such cyclic projective modules are of great importance in the applications to deductive systems. \begin{proposition} Let $\QQ \in \Q$.
 Then a left $\QQ$-module $\MM$ is projective iff the right module $\MM^{\op}$ is injective, and vice versa. \end{proposition} \begin{proof} It is a trivial application of the basic properties of $\Q$-module homomorphisms. \end{proof}

-\begin{proposition} Let $\QQ$ be a quantale.
-A $\QQ$-module $\MM$ is projective if and only if it is a retract of a free module. \end{proposition} \begin{proof} First of all, we observe that free modules are obviously projective.
-Let $X$ be a generating set for $\MM$.
-Then $\MM$ is homomorphic image of the free module $\QQ^X$; let us denote by $\pi: \QQ^X \lto \MM$ the epimorphism that extends to $\QQ^X$ the inclusion map of $X$ into $M$.
-If $\MM$ is projective, then there exists a homomorphism $\iota: \MM \lto \QQ^X$ such that $\pi \circ \iota = \id_M$, hence $\MM$ is a retract of $\QQ^X$.